uidaholib/main-web-redesign_draft/content/giving/index.md

 - Explore <a href="ways.html">ways to give</a>.
 - Discover how you can <a href="endowments.html">target your giving.</a>

-Or simply make a gift online using <a href="https://giving.uidaho.edu/campaigns/library-deans-excellence-fund-2" target="_blank" rel="noopener">U of I Giving</a> and ensure the designation "Library Dean's Excellence Fund" is selected.
+Or simply make a gift online using <a href="https://giving.uidaho.edu/campaigns/library-deans-excellence-fund-2">U of I Giving</a> and ensure the designation "Library Dean's Excellence Fund" is selected.

 We thank you for your interest and for your support of the University of Idaho Library.